cimryan/teslausb/README.md

 * A Micro SD card, at least 8 GB in size, and an adapter (if necessary) to connect the card to your computer.
 * A USB A/Micro B cable: [Adafruit](https://www.adafruit.com/product/898) or [Amazon](https://www.amazon.com/gp/product/B013G4EAEI/)

+  > Note: Of the many varieties of Raspberry Pi only the Raspberry Pi Zero and Raspberry Pi Zero W can be used as simulated USB drives.
+It may be possible to use a Pi Zero with a USB Wifi adapter to achieve the same result as the Pi Zero W, but this hasn't been confirmed.

 Recommended: These will allow you to set up the Raspberry Pi without following the steps for a "headless" setup, which are a little more complicated.
 * Mini HDMI to HDMI cable [Adafruit](https://www.adafruit.com/product/2775) or [Amazon](https://www.amazon.com/AmazonBasics-High-Speed-Mini-HDMI-HDMI-Cable/dp/B014I8UEGY)
 * A USB keyboard.